The Runcinated Tesseract

 The nearest cube to the 4D viewpoint is shown here in red.
 Surrounding this cubical cell are 6 other cubical cells, as shown in the next image:

-These cells appear slightly flattened because they are being viewed from a 45° angle.
+These cells appear slightly flattened because they lie at a 45° angle to the 4D viewpoint.
 In reality, they are perfectly regular cubes.
 Straddling them are 12 triangular prisms, as shown in the next image:

 The 8 gaps visible in this image, corresponding to the vertices of the central cube.
 The next image shows these 8 tetrahedra fitted into these gaps: